 My name is Michael.
-I started Return on Conversion to share my adventures in online business with the world.
+I started Return on Conversion to share my adventures in online business with friends and family back home.

 A little background